pangeacyber/langchain-python-input-tracing/README.md

 # Input Tracing for LangChain in Python

-An example CLI tool in Python that demonstrates integrating Pangea's [Secure Audit Log][] service into a LangChain app to maintain an audit log of context and prompts being sent to LLMs.
+An example Python app that demonstrates integrating Pangea's [Secure Audit Log][] service into a LangChain app to maintain an audit log of context and prompts being sent to LLMs.

 In this case, our topic context consists of articles about authentication from our [Secure by Design Hub][] included in `langchain_input_tracing/data`.

 ## Prerequisites

 - Python v3.12 or greater.
-- pip v24.2 or [uv][] v0.4.5.
+- pip v24.2 or [uv][] v0.4.29.
-- A [Pangea account][Pangea signup] with Secure Audit Log enabled.
+- A [Pangea account][Pangea signup] with Secure Audit Log enabled with the AI Audit Log Schema Config.
 - An [OpenAI API key][OpenAI API keys].
 - libmagic